ACCC water monitoring report 2017-18

 Monitoring approach and assumptions

-This technical guide accompanies the 2016–17 Water Monitoring Report.
-It sets out the ACCC’s approach to monitoring, assumptions used for the calculation of hypothetical bills (including the schedule of charges for each operator included in the report) and additional information on the analysis presented in the report.
+This technical guide accompanies the Water Monitoring Report 2017–18.
+It sets out the ACCC’s data sources, approach to monitoring, assumptions used for the calculation of hypothetical bills and additional information on the analysis presented in the report.